zeinab-rezaei-web/Rabbit-CSS-Animation/README.md

 - ⏲ Created: 2023-01-20

-- 💻 Technologies Used: Html , css / without using clip-path or svg
+- 💻 Technologies Used: Html , css / without using clip-path or svg inside code

 - 😎 Role : Frontend Developer